Brownster/workbook_exporter-fe/README.md

     Upload CSV and optional YAML files
     Select from a list of available exporters
+    Process the uploaded files with the chosen exporters
+    # Display progress in a live-updating terminal window not working (refresh page to get update on last processed exporters - can process one at a time to choose order in doc)
-    Process the uploaded files with the chosen exporters Display progress in a live-updating terminal window Clean up temporary files and download the output
+    Clean up temporary files and download the output

 Required Document headers